The Best Psychotherapy Training Courses in Australia

 What is Psychotherapy?

 What comes to mind when you hear the term “psychotherapy”?
 Perhaps you see an image of a person reclining on the psychotherapist’s lounge, waiting to be ‘analysed’ by an expert.
 Or maybe you visualise a movie scene with a psychotherapist (probably bespectacled and definitely male) sitting in a dark room with a notebook and pen, hand on chin, scrutinising the patient.
 What is psychotherapy?
 Is it the same as social work, psychology, or counselling?
-Can any therapist call themselves a psychotherapist?
+Can any counsellor or therapist call themselves a psychotherapist?

 Whatever your assumptions are about psychotherapy, they are likely to be different from other readers, because up until recently, in Australia, there has been no clear definition of what psychotherapy actually means.
-Fortunately, the Psychotherapy and Counselling Federation of Australia (PACFA) has come to the rescue, recently updating their Definition of Psychotherapy, referring to it as “a holistic engagement that focuses on the mental, emotional, relational or spiritual health of a human being.”
-With the relationship central, the “psychotherapist and client work together to understand conscious and unconscious aspects of the present lived experience of the client.”
-More than just symptom reduction, psychotherapists seek to understand the causes of longstanding patterns and how past experiences impact the client’s present life, helping clients gain new insights and make “conscious choices that lead to a different experience of themselves and the world.”
+Fortunately, the Psychotherapy and Counselling Federation of Australia (PACFA) has come to the rescue, recently updating their Definition of Psychotherapy,

 Psychotherapy training, much like the psychotherapy process itself, is deep journey of the soul.
-Training is lengthy and requires extensive personal psychotherapy, as the psychotherapist’s own self is an important component of this approach.
+Training is lengthy and requires extensive personal psychotherapy, as the psychotherapist’s own self is an important component of this work.
 A psychotherapist needs a deep understanding of the self and their own attachment and developmental injuries and unconscious patterns.
-For an in depth discussion around why the therapist’s own therapy is the foundation to becoming a great psychotherapist, you can read more at Why Your Therapist Should Be in Therapy
+For an in depth discussion around why the therapist’s own therapy is the foundation to becoming a psychotherapist, you can read more at Why Your Therapist Should Be in Therapy

 How to Become a Psychotherapist?